Zero-inflated Beta distribution regression modeling: Building the model

-We can identify the two sources of $0$'s because the $\alpha_i$ and $\beta_i$ are informed by all of the data while only the $0$'s inform about $\pi_i$.
+We can identify the two sources of $0$'s if $a$ is held fixed because the $\mu_i$ and $\nu_i$ are informed by all of the data while only the $0$'s inform about $\pi_i$.
 However, informative prior information is needed to capture the relative magnitudes of the chances of each source.
 In the absence of further knowledge, this is addressed via out-of-sample model comparison.
+We refer to our proposed zero-inflated Beta model as $\mathcal{M}_{1}$.